-environment.
-The impacts on the communities and those who could not exercise a choice to leave was profound with high levels unemployment, poor amount of brownfield, vacant, and underused land and buildings along with a low value, low demand housing market operating in a less than ideal physica Between 1970 and 1985 some 60 per cent of its economic base was lost, leading to the loss of over 33,000 jobs in that period, along with a collapse in the skill base, the area's population and the demand for housing.
+Between 1970 and 1985 some 60 per cent of its economic base was lost, leading to the loss of over 33,000 jobs in that period, along with a collapse in the skill base, the area's population and the demand for housing.
 The decline continued beyond 1985, albeit less dramatically.
+Over a fifty year period the area's population fell from 164,000 in 1951 to 62,000 in 2001.
+This combination of employment and population loss left the area with significant amount of brownfield, vacant, and underused land and buildings along with a low value, low demand housing market operating in a less than ideal physical environment.
+The impacts on the communities and those who could not exercise a choice to leave was profound with high levels unemployment, poor service provision and significant levels of crime and anti-social behaviour prevalent across this part of the City.

-Over a fifty year period service provision and significant levels of crime and anti-social behaviour prevalent across this part of the City. the area's population fell from 164,000 in 1951 to 62,000 in 2001.
-This combination of employment and population loss left the area with significant government inputs via English Partnerships, regional governmental structures via the North West Development Agency and the City Council.
-The core objectives set out for New East Manchester in 1999 were: Over the last 20 years the regeneration of East Manchester has been a long term regeneration priority for the City Council.
-New East Manchester (NEM)
+Over the last 20 years the regeneration of East Manchester has been a long term regeneration priority for the City Council.
+New East Manchester (NEM) Limited, established in October 1999, was charged with leading the regeneration of the area.
+It was a partnership vehicle tying together national government inputs via English Partnerships, regional governmental structures via the North West Development Agency and the City Council.
+The core objectives set out for New East Manchester in 1999 were: